w3c/wg-effectiveness/meetings/meetings_13.md

 Jeff raised the "Continuous Incubation" topic, and I created a doc with his thoughts, should we expand this? <https://github.com/w3c/wg-effectiveness/blob/master/continuous_incubation.md>

+## Accommodating non-github group members
+Disccused in [Issue 73](https://github.com/w3c/wg-effectiveness/issues/73).
+Is github a barrier to some people?

+[Issue 72](https://github.com/w3c/wg-effectiveness/issues/72) is also relevant here.

 ## Outcomes and Updates
 See [README.md](https://github.com/w3c/wg-effectiveness/)